GoverAnter/ami-v2/README.md

 `--no-log-read` : does not try to read the log file.

+`--no-autoclean` : by default, the log file is cleared each time it is read.
+Use this option to prevent this behaviour.

 ## Dependencies

 Only dependency is `SerialPort`, which is included as a git submodule in this repository.